PAL: PAL signal details

 As PAL is interlaced, every two fields are summed to make a complete picture frame.

 Colorimetry

 PAL colorimetry, as defined by the ITU on REC-BT.470, and based on CIE 1931 x,y coordinates:

 The assumed display gamma is defined as 2.8.
 The PAL-M system uses color primary and gamma values similar to NTSC.
-Color is encoded using the YUV color space (with the exception of PAL-N, that uses YDbDr).
+Color is encoded using the YUV color space.